 Hopefully, it solves many.
 One major problem we confront is the binary nature of arguments on political issues.
 We are not for or against.
 We are for everything in between.
 We are also trying to solve for the problem of exclusion and exclusivity.
 We are welcoming, inclusive, and open to all.
 And we believe everyone should have an equal seat at the table.
 We believe art is a civic catalyst.

 An arts institution—museum, gallery, nonprofit, etc.—that has expressed interest in partnering with us to conduct their own activation based on our pillars of inclusion, dialogue, and creativity as civic progress.
-Currently we have over 200 institutional partners for the fall 2018 50 State Initiative.

 It means confronting political, societal, or economic issues in order to begin a conversation, debate, or discussion.
 It also aims to take conversations beyond the status quo of binary—for/against, pro/con, love/hate, black/white—and accommodate all the shades of the gray areas in between.